jupyter/notebook/docs/source/frontend_config.rst

 This document is a rough explanation on how you can persist some configuration options for the notebook JavaScript.

-There is no exhaustive list on all the configuration option are most options are just passed down to other libraries, which mean that non valid configuration can be ignored without any error messages.
+There is no exhaustive list of all the configuration options as most options are passed down to other libraries, which means that non valid configuration can be ignored without any error messages.